Greginkansas/-openhab-openhab1wiki/Sapp-Binding.md

 ##### Switch Example
 In this example we control the status of module 60 Output 1 and we control it using Virtual 2001 bit 1 and we send 1 on ON and 1 on OFF command.
+The Virtual 2001 is autoreset type on master program.

 ```
 Switch LightDinner  "Dinner Light" (gLight) { sapp="home:O:60:1/home:V:2001:1:1:1" }